 Dril shrugged and set about making the repairs she was asking for and keeping silent about it for the money that was paid.
 It was to be kept off the books.
 They built a business relationship, which spawned their current operation.
 The passionate sex was just for mutual pleasure, and that had only started a few weeks previously.

-“Launching drones.”
-Heather’s voice announced.
+“Launching drones,” Heather’s voice announced.
 The drone bay doors opened and the little artificial beasts stampeded into open space.
-Dril heard the sound of the bay doors in the distance and felt the slight vibration as the drones’ engines kicked on.
+Dril heard the bay doors in the distance and felt the slight vibration as the drones’ engines kicked on.
 A few moments passed.
 “Drones on station.
 Everything looking good.”

 * * * * *